Women’s Sexuality: Why I Risk Being Risqué

 This is great news for women, however, the unfortunate reality is that while 85 percent of heterosexual men say their partner orgasmed last time they had sex, only 64 percent of women report having one.
-This indicates that a fairly large amount of women are faking the big O in the bedroom, and that isn’t good for anyone involved.
+This indicates that a fairly large number of women are faking the big O in the bedroom, and that isn’t good for anyone involved.

-I believe that sharing what women have to say about their sexual desires, fantasies, needs, and experiences will help both women and men experience increased sexual satisfaction in their relationships and hopefully a whole lot of real orgasms.
+I believe that sharing what women have to say about their sexual desires, fantasies, needs, and experiences will help both women and men experience increased sexual satisfaction in their relationships and hopefully lead to a whole lot of real orgasms.

 Why Orgasms are Important

 This might seem like a stupid question, but some will say that sex and sexual fulfillment isn’t or shouldn’t be that important in the grand scheme of life.
 I mean, I simply disagree, however, to satisfy those who may not feel the same, I’m going to end this article with a number of really important benefits that people experience from great sex and regular orgasms.
 You decide for yourself how important it is.

 The benefits of great sex and a whole lot of orgasms:

 - Curbs your appetite (kinda like a diet pill)